mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space 3.md

 Radio can be used by a home base to relay instructions and other information to far ranging agrobots, normally with a central computer that coordinates the actions of any agrobot assigned to it.
 Unless ordered otherwise, an agrobot only returns to its home base to recharge, carry supplies to or from the field, or seek repairs.

-Robot Hits Speed TL Cost Agrobot 72 6m 12 Cr220000 Locomotion Grav Skills Profession (farmer) 2 Attacks None Manipulators 2 X (STR 15 DEX 7), 4 X (STR 9 DEX 7)
+Robot Hits Speed TL Cost Agrobot 72 6m 12 Cr220000 Locomotion Grav Skills Profession (farmer) 2 Attacks None Manipulators 2X (STR 15 DEX 7), 4X (STR 9 DEX 7)
 Endurance 72 hours Traits Armor (+5), Flyer(idle), Large (+3)
 Programming Basic (farmer) (INT 4)
 Options Agricultural Equipment (large), Auditory Sensor, Drone Interface, Storage Compartment (standard)